robpomeroy/dns-monitor/README.md

 credentials securely.

 Credentials are stored at `$env:LOCALAPPDATA\creds\DNSMonitor-SMTP.xml`, using the Data Protection API (DPAPI).
-The DPAPI keys the content's the user of the script.
-You must therefore run `Set-Creds.ps1` as the user that will run the script (e.g. as a scheduled task).
+The DPAPI keys the contents to the user of the script.
+You must therefore run `Set-Creds.ps1` with the user account that will run the script (e.g. as a scheduled task).

 Read more about
 [DPAPI here](https://learn.microsoft.com/en-us/dotnet/standard/security/how-to-use-data-protection).